juniorsundarCasual/TGT/vault/volume-5.chapter-368.md

 Casey wanted to retort to that, but she couldn't formulate a logical response.
 That sort of made sense.

-At that moment, Sect Leader Larks stepped in and nudged the debate onwards.
+At that moment, Sect Leader Larks stepped in and nudged the debate onward.
 "Next, we have Krane from the opposition side."

 Krane took Casey's space and started making his case.